Entering the European market for fresh peas

 Interveg in Kenya claims that it owes its success to local farmers.
 Local farmers grow the crops and in return Interveg provides them with farm inputs like seeds and fertiliser and technical expertise on good agricultural practices.
 The company proves the importance of grower cooperation.

 In addition to their close cooperation with growers, the company has used the support of CBI and COLEACP to successfully prepare and organise their export to Europe.
-They comply with standards that are important in Europe such as BRC, GlobalG.A.P. and SEDEX.
+They comply with standards that are important in Europe such as BRC, GLOBALG.A.P. and SMETA.

 Tips:

-• Check the e-learning platform and e-library of COLEACP for production guides and training material for fresh peas (membership required).
+- Check the e-learning platform and e-library of COLEACP for production guides and training material that are also applicable for fresh peas (membership may be required).

 Which products are you competing with?